It's game day.

 Then come home and slowly start passing out from exhaustion.
 Probably the hardest part of my week honestly is Sunday night.
 I'll fall asleep early from being tired, but then I'll wake up at 1 or 2 in the morning and as soon as I start thinking about one play from the game, it's over.
 I am up running every play from the game in my mind over and over and over again.
 I usually don't sleep too well on Sunday nights.

-To learn more about Patrick Kerney, other NFL players and the game of football, check out the links on the next page.
+To learn more about Patrick Kerney, other NFL players and the game of football, check out the links below.